The words "test day" may strike terror in your heart, but you can arrive prepared to do your best.

-Practice, Practice, Practice Is Often Enough
+Practice, Practice, Practice Is Often the Best Prep

-For many students, taking many practice tests at a table using a timer is all the test prep needed.
-At most bookstores you will find test preparation books that offer test-taking tips and sample tests with answers.
-These guides are great for students who have limited computer access or who are more comfortable with printed materials.
-You can find a wide selection of test preparation books in our CollegeData Bookstore.
-There are many sources for online practice tests, including the College Board and the ACT websites.
+For many students, taking paper practice tests at a table using a timer is all the test prep needed.
+There are many test prep books out there that include sample tests with answers.
+Free online practice tests are also available from many sources, including the College Board and ACT websites.

-Test Prep at Your High School
+Test Prep Classes at Your High School

-Commercial Prep Courses
+Commercial Test Prep Classes

-Online Tutoring Options
+Online Test Prep Options

 Personal Coaches and Tutors

-Should You Take a Test Multiple Times?
+Should You Take a Test Multiple Times to Improve Your Score?